LincomMartins/LincomMartins/README.md

-- 👋 Hi, I’m @LincomMartins
+- 👋 Oi, meu é Enzo Lincom
-- 👀 I’m interested in gosto de som auto motivo
+- 👀 Meu interesse é em som auto motivo
-- 🌱 I’m currently learning ...
+- 🌱 Atualmente to aprendendo pensamento computacional
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Procuro ajudar as pessoas
-- 📫 How to reach me ...
+- 📫 Como chegar até a mim, só pelas redes socias

 <!---
 LincomMartins/LincomMartins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.